 What is the Lacrimal Bone

-Lacrimal bone is the smallest and most fragile facial bone.
-This paired bone is roughly the size of the little fingernail and makes up the anteriormost part of the medial wall of the orbit or eye socket.
-The bone has derived its name from Latin ‘lacrima’, meaning ‘tear’, as it supports the lacrimal apparatus of the eye.
+The lacrimal bone is a tiny, fragile facial bone with a complex structure and vital functions.
+The paired bone is roughly the size of the little fingernail, making up the anterior part of the eye socket’s medial wall.
+Its name is derived from the Latin word ‘lacrima’, meaning ‘tear’, as it supports the lacrimal apparatus of the eye.

 |How many are there in the human body||2 (1 in each eye socket)|